binga/fastai_notes/experiments/notebooks/lang_models/README.md

 TODO:
 - [ ] Finetune
-- [ ] Use continue cache pointer (from here: https://github.com/salesforce/awd-lstm-lm)
+- [ ] Use continuous cache pointer (from here: https://github.com/salesforce/awd-lstm-lm)
 - [ ] Try QRNN (from here: https://github.com/salesforce/pytorch-qrnn/)
 - [ ] Identify new datasets for sentiment analysis.
 - [ ] Figure out if there are any summarization datasets out there.